CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer04_statistics/notes_statistics.md

 The **p-value** is the probability **under $H_0$** of observing a test statistic **at least as extreme** as the sample result.
 Smaller $p$ means **stronger evidence against $H_0$**.

 The p-value is that the smaller it gets, more is the likelihood of accepting the alternative hypothesis.
 Once the null hypothesis is defined and the test statistic is evalued, we need to estimate the **strength of evidence** in support the null hypothesis or against it.
 And this strenght  is measured by the p value, which is the probabiliti of obtaining a value that is more extreme than the test statistic.

+The p-value is the tail area under the reference distribution under H0 beyond the observed statistic (and, for two-tailed tests, the sum of both tails beyond ±∣𝑧obs∣).

 #### 2. <ins>STEPS IN HYPOTHESIS TESTING</ins>